-The nature of martial arts training requires allowing training partners into spaces you would never allow anyone other than a medical professional or a romantic partner to go in normal circumstances (see my post about trust here).
+The nature of martial arts training requires allowing training partners into spaces you would never allow anyone other than a medical professional or a romantic partner to go in normal circumstances.
 It is easy for some folks to interpret it incorrectly as something sexual when it isn't intended that way at all.
 Heck, jokes abound on the internet on just that very thing.

 But the flip side of this, is that it's hard to prove it IS sexual when it is absolutely is intended as such.
 Sensei Scumbag can hide behind "Oh, you're misinterpreting what I'm doing." and make it YOUR fault.
 Or Blue Belt Scumbag cops an extra feel while rolling with you where he shouldn't, and you can't prove that's what it is (a deliberate gesture vs. a mistake).

 Scumbags can very, very easily abuse the trust that's been built up in order to train properly, and it's hard for the rest of us to believe it to be what it is.
 We don't want to believe we have allowed a Scumbag in our midst and want to give the benefit of the doubt - that our trust, in this case, has been misplaced.

 I want to quote what my friend Sarah Carney told me about how they manage this where she trains:

 "We trained our volunteers to always ask their partners before they touched them, and to be encouraging without pressuring.
 Like, it was 100% okay if someone just wanted to watch.
 That's just where some people are at.
 We also trained the volunteers how to touch - not too hard, no surprises, keep it light-hearted.

 We also slowly escalated the amount of trust we asked for.
 First it's just grabbing wrists.
 It's not until the end that we offered them the opportunity to have someone sit on top of them when they're lying on the ground.